<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 • Accommodation: <span style="font-weight: 400;">Hung Cuong hotel (www.hungcuonghotel.vn)</span></h4>

 <p>We continue to explore the waterways with a morning boat ride to the bustling Cai Rang floating market, one of the biggest in the Mekong delta.
 As we weave amongst the anchored boats, we&#8217;ll see vendors line up their boats and hang fruit or vegetables on a bamboo pole advertising the goods they are selling.
-Moving on from the floating market we will visit an inland market to compare the differences as well as noodle factory nearby.</p>
+Moving on from the floating market, we will visit an inland market to compare the differences, as well as a noodle factory nearby.</p>

 <p>After that, it&#8217;s time to explore the land with a motorbike ride through farming villages and small laneways on the way to the border town of Chau Doc.
-This area is inhabited by Vietnamese as well as people from the Khmer and Cham ethnic groups, part of the rich tapestry of ethnic minorities in Vietnam, their customs and traditions enriching the culture and so often seen in their houses, pagodas, mosques.
-We will also see some of the product that is exported worldwide and that people here are proud of &#8211; rice and Basa fish.
+This area is inhabited by Vietnamese as well as people from the Khmer and Cham ethnic groups, part of the rich tapestry of ethnic minorities in Vietnam, their customs and traditions enriching the culture, and so often seen in their houses, pagodas, mosques.
+We will also see some of the products that is exported worldwide and that people here are proud of &#8211; rice and Basa fish.
 After lunch, we explore the fishing village and fish farms.
 The day is completed by panoramic sunset views over the Mekong Delta floodplains from the summit of Sam Mountain.</p>

 <h4><b>Day 3:</b><br />